KiriteeGak/region-growing-by-cellular-automata/README.md

 # RegionGrowingAlgorithm

-1. This algorithm is used to used for region segmentation based on user-choosen seed pixels.
+1. This algorithm is used for region segmentation based on user-choosen seed pixels.
 2. This [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.59.8092&rep=rep1&type=pdf) describes the method presented in the code.

 ## Requirements